-The underlying rich texture of Balinese culture permeates through to the cities and resorts, where holidaymakers can experience the lively variety of dances that have been celebrated by UNESCO as intangible cultural heritage.
+Bali has successfully merged centuries of neighbouring influences with old traditions and customs, creating a unique, colourful sense of itself.
+This blend can be seen in the culture, delicious cuisine and even the vibrant religion of Balinese Hinduism.
+All contributing to a place like no other.
+The underlying rich texture of Balinese culture permeates through to its cities and resorts, where holidaymakers can experience the lively variety of dances that have been celebrated by UNESCO as intangible cultural heritage.
 Head to the thriving town of Ubud, famous for its art and local artisan craftwork.
-It was featured in the film Eat, Pray, Love and you can trace Julia Roberts’ steps at your own leisure on a wander through the beautiful streets.
-Visit the Agung Rai Museum of Art to see amazing local and Indonesian art, take a tour of the amazing temples, and don’t forget to watch the spectacular Monsters Parade, where locals march through the streets carrying giant figures known as ogoh-ogoh.
+Featured in the book and film Eat, Pray, Love and you can retrace Julia Roberts’ steps at your own leisure on a wander through its beautiful streets.
+Visit the Agung Rai Museum of Art to see amazing local art, take a tour of the amazing temples, and don’t forget to watch the spectacular Monsters Parade, where locals march through the streets carrying giant figures known as ogoh-ogoh.